gfroerli/web/README.md

 Contributions are welcome.
 If you need any guidance, feel free to create an issue on Github or join our IRC channel #coredump on Freenode!

+Before committing, make sure to reformat your code with elm-format.
+You can do so using your IDE, or with `make format`.

 ## License

 Copyright © 2017–2020 Coredump Hackerspace.